hruif/TravelPartner/README.md

 2) During a trip, days are full of adventure, so there remains little time to preserve these moments’ details in writing, for example.
 Given photos and tags, our app will return a travel diary.
 Optionally, users can share these to inspire others.

+Operational use cases:
+- search for nearby experiences/accommodations on the map.

 # Living Document
 https://docs.google.com/document/d/1QPL-KpL8HGXZmXVWRMLAcBoYqu4GowHgW0gimDIc_YU/edit?usp=sharing